Silver Buffalo Award

-The Silver Buffalo Award is the national-level distinguished service award of the Boy Scouts of America.
+The Silver Buffalo Award is the national-level distinguished service award of Scouting America.
 It is presented for noteworthy and extraordinary service to youth on a national basis, either as part of, or independent of the Scouting program.
-The award is made by the National Court of Honor and the recipient need not be a registered member of the BSA.
+The award is made by the National Court of Honor and the recipient need not be a registered member of Scouting America.

 Award

 The award consists of a silver buffalo (American bison) medal suspended from a red and white ribbon worn around the neck.
-Recipients may wear the corresponding square knot, with a white strand over a red strand, on the BSA uniform.
+Recipients may wear the corresponding square knot, with a white strand over a red strand, on the Scouting America uniform.

-Using the United States military as the model, silver awards are the highest awards in the BSA.
+Using the United States military as the model, silver awards are the highest awards in Scouting America.

 History

 The Silver Buffalo Award was created in 1925 based on the Silver Wolf Award of the Boy Scout Association.
 The buffalo pendant was designed by A. Phimister Proctor.
 A red-white-red ribbon bar was introduced in 1934 for informal uniform wear.
 In 1946, ribbon bars were replaced by the current square knot insignia.

 During the first presentation in 1926, twenty-two awards were presented in a particular order determined by Chief Scout Executive James E. West.
 Since then, the awards have been presented on an annual basis in alphabetical order.
 The first Silver Buffalo Award was conferred upon Lord Baden-Powell, founder of the Scouting movement and Chief Scout of the World.
 This award is represented by a small buffalo statue in Gilwell Park.
-The second went to the Unknown Scout who inspired William D. Boyce to form the BSA.
+The second went to the Unknown Scout who inspired William D. Boyce to form the Boy Scouts of America.
 In 1928, the World War I soldier buried in the Tomb of the Unknowns was awarded the Silver Buffalo for distinguished service to America's youth.

-Six Medal of Honor recipients have received the Silver Buffalo: The Unknown Soldier of WWI 1928, Charles Lindbergh 1928, Richard Evelyn Byrd 1929, Theodore Roosevelt, Jr. 1934, Eddie Rickenbacker 1944, and Douglas MacArthur 1963.
+Six Medal of Honor recipients have received the Silver Buffalo: The Unknown Soldier of WWI 1928, Charles Lindbergh 1928, Richard Evelyn Byrd 1929, Theodore Roosevelt Jr. 1934, Eddie Rickenbacker 1944, and Douglas MacArthur 1963.

 Three of the 28 Congressional Space Medal of Honor recipients have received the Silver Buffalo: John Glenn 1965, Neil Armstrong 1970, and Jim Lovell 1992.

 Three Chief Justices of the Supreme Court have been awarded the Silver Buffalo: #10 William Howard Taft 1927, #11 Charles Evans Hughes 1944, and #15 Warren E. Burger 1988.

 Fifteen Presidents of the United States have been awarded the Silver Buffalo: #27 William Howard Taft 1927, #30 Calvin Coolidge 1929, #31 Herbert Hoover 1930, #32 Franklin Delano Roosevelt 1930, #33 Harry Truman 1950, #34 Dwight D. Eisenhower 1946, #36 Lyndon B. Johnson 1964, #37 Richard Nixon 1971, #38 Gerald Ford 1975 (also a Distinguished Eagle Scout), #39 Jimmy Carter 1978, #40 Ronald Reagan 1982, #41 George H. W. Bush 1990, #42 Bill Clinton 1997, #43 George W. Bush 2002, and #44 Barack Obama 2013.